1. How do I apply for the JET Program?

 - When short-list candidates having dual nationality with Japan have not renounced their Japanese nationality before the Reply Form submission deadline.

-- If it becomes clear at a later date that the candidate or participant does not meet the eligibility criteria due to some reason attributable to the candidate him or herself.
+- If it becomes clear at a later date that the candidate or participant does not meet the eligibility criteria due to some reason attributable to the candidate.

 25. How many hours will I teach?